argenos/nldates-obsidian/README.md

 **Note:** You can of course add hotkeys to each of these commands.

+## Usage

+### Examples

+The parser supports most date/time formats, including:

+- Today, Tomorrow, Yesterday, Last Friday, etc
+- 17 August 2013 - 19 August 2013
+- This Friday from 13:00 - 16.00
+- 5 days ago
+- 2 weeks from now
+- Sat Aug 17 2013 18:40:39 GMT+0900 (JST)
+- 2014-11-30T08:15:30-05:30

-## Demo
+### Demo

 <img src="https://user-images.githubusercontent.com/5426039/89716767-1d768700-d9b0-11ea-99cf-b3bb6846a872.gif" alt="demo" style="zoom:60%;" />

-**Note**:
+> **Note**:
-The parser will replace all the selected text, meaning that in a sentence you should only select the dates to be parsed and not the full sentence.
+> The parser will replace all the selected text, meaning that in a sentence you should only select the dates to be parsed and not the full sentence.
-In the example sentence `Do this thing by tomorrow`, only the word `tomorrow` should be selected.
+> In the example sentence `Do this thing by tomorrow`, only the word `tomorrow` should be selected.
 Alternatively, keep in mind that you can place your cursor **on** or **next to** the word tomorrow, and it will be replaced:

 <img src="https://user-images.githubusercontent.com/5426039/98358876-a640a580-2027-11eb-8efc-015362a94321.gif" alt="Supported selections" style="zoom:80%;" />